 All Gate implementations support nesting through the use of a "key".

 For Gates that function by disabling preemption, it is possible that multiple threads would call Gate\enter(), but preemption should not be restored until all of the threads have called Gate\leave().
 This functionality is provided through the use of a key.
 A call to Gate\enter() returns a key that must then be passed back to Gate\leave().
 Only the outermost call to Gate\enter() returns the correct key for restoring preemption.

-(The actual module name for the implementation is used instead of "Gate" in the function name.)
+As shown in the examples that follow, the actual module name for the implementation is used instead of "Gate" in the function name.